rommelfs/ticket-tools/README.md

 ## get-reports.sh
 `get-reports.sh` is a standalone tool to iterate through defined submission types.
 Submission types can be defined as an RT/RTIR search.
 It keeps a list of definitions in  `get-reports.inc`.
 There are two modes of operation:
-- Automatic processing of the incoming tickets (e.g. any 30 minutes with a cronjob: `30 * * * * "cd /home/rommelfs/ticket-tools; ./get-reports.sh shadowserver"`)
+- Automatic processing of the incoming tickets (e.g. any 30 minutes with a cronjob: `30 * * * * cd /home/rommelfs/ticket-tools && ./get-reports.sh shadowserver`)
 - Semi-automatic processing (automatic display of a list of open tickets from one category.
 One-key decision and processing:
 The submission is checked by `UrlAbuse` and offers the possibility to
 - automatically create a take-down request based on templates (from `./templates`), the source ticket will be moved to the incident queue.
 A classification will be added according to the take-down type.